 > Always check your analytics

-For example, Netflix has become so successful in comparison with the movie industry because they analyze everything that happens on their platform and act upon it.
+For example, Netflix has become so successful in comparison with the movie industry because they analyse everything that happens on their platform and act upon it.
 The digital world has enabled people to access all kinds of information!
 However, the amount of information now available might be a bit overwhelming.
-That is why it should be the manager’s role to collect and analyze the correct data.
+That is why it should be the manager’s role to collect and analyse the correct data.